BortnikDev/RecipeApp/README.md

 # Welcome to the Recipe App project repository!

-In this project, I will be developing a recipe app using the latest features of the React ecosystem, including Hooks and Context API.

-With this app, you will be able to:

-View a wide variety of recipes for both food and drinks.
-Search for specific recipes based on keywords or ingredients.
-Filter recipes based on various categories such as cuisine type, dietary restrictions, and cooking time.
-Favorite your preferred recipes and easily access them later.
-Track the preparation progress of recipes.
-[]
-⚠️ Please note that the recipe data will be sourced from two distinct APIs, one for food and another for drinks.
-[]
 The app's layout is designed primarily for mobile devices, so all prototypes will be developed with smaller screens in mind.